FlockyChou/vtubing.info/resources/assets/finding-assets.md

 Free assets doesn't have to mean bad.
 There's a lot of high-quality free assets out there in the wild.
 All you need to do is find them.
 Here are some of the places that I tend to look.

+{: .important }
-**Please be sure to read each post carefully and credit the artists properly!**
+Please be sure to read each post carefully and credit the artists properly!

 ## Twitter
 Twitter is a really good place to find free overlays, backgrounds, BGM, and VTube Studio model accessories.